cmas1/HolorLib/docs/api/Layout.md

 ##### return
 A new Layout with `N` or `N-1` dimensions, where the dimension `Dim` contains only the lements indexed by the `range` argument.

+!!! warning
+    When slicing a Layout with a single number rather than with a range, the returned Layout as `N-1` dimensions.
+Thus, the Layout being sliced must have `N>1` dimensions.